LouisStefanuto/my-site/docs/blog/posts/02_ddpm_2.md

 refiner.to("cuda")
 ```

-Define how many steps you want, and what proportion should be run on the refiner:
+You then define how many steps you want, and what proportion should be run on the refiner:

 ```python
 # Define how many steps and what % of steps to be run on each experts (80/20) here